Custody Lawyer in Morristown, NJ, Ensuring Child Welfare and Parental Rights in Morris County and Throughout North Jersey

 - Providing you with the resources you need to co-parent effectively

-Our Morris County child custody attorney is a strong advocate for your child's best interests throughout the process of reaching a custody agreement.
-She is prepared to vigorously defend your rights in court if needed.
+As a Morris County child custody attorney, I am a strong advocate for your child's best interests throughout the process of reaching a custody agreement.
+I am prepared to vigorously defend your rights in court if needed.

-We understand that trusting us with such an important matter is a big step.
-We value your trust and are committed to providing compassionate and effective legal guidance throughout this challenging time.
+I understand that trusting me with such an important matter is a big step.
+I value your trust and am committed to providing compassionate and effective legal guidance throughout this challenging time.

-Our client’s reviews showcase our commitment to helping Morris County families through the legal process:
+My client’s reviews showcase my commitment to helping Morris County families through the legal process:

 “Michele was awesome!!
 She's truly an asset to the profession as a great lawyer.” - Andreas Schermer